Ugandan mission in DR Congo opens old wounds, sparks new anxieties

-Category: World Hits: 2Two weeks after deadly attacks in the Ugandan capital, Kampala, Uganda and the Democratic Republic of Congo launched a joint cross-border operation targeting a militia in eastern Congo linked to the Islamic State (IS) group.
+Category: World Hits: 4Two weeks after deadly attacks in the Ugandan capital, Kampala, Uganda and the Democratic Republic of Congo launched a joint cross-border operation targeting a militia in eastern Congo linked to the Islamic State (IS) group.
 But Ugandan troops have made incursions into Congolese territory before - with disastrous consequences.
 There are fears that history could repeat itself in an unstable, resource-rich border area.

 Read more https://www.france24.com/en/africa/20211202-ugandan-mission-in-dr-congo-opens-old-wounds-sparks-new-anxieties